 - 1. mRPAS requirements mRPAS do not normally require crew under the CAR. - 2.
-RPAS CAR requirements Visual Observers are optional for flying below 400'. - 3.
-Club/Site/Event requirements (Helpers/spotters etc.) Spotters shall be used at any time there are 4 or more pilots stations in operation and for any events where non-club members are present.
-Helper and mechanic use are up to each individual member to decide. - 4.
+RPAS CAR requirements A Visual Observer is required for over 400'agl. - 3.
+Club/Site/Event requirements Spotters are optional for daily operations below 400' RPAS operation.
+Gas turbine RPA must have a spotter at all times.
+Event requirements will be specified in event rules. - 4.
 MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.